Print

 • 4 cups of water

-• 1 large-size eggplant (peeled and cut into cubes)
+• 1 large-size eggplant (globe or American eggplant) peeled and cut into cubes.

-• 3/4 cup lemon juice or pomegranate juice
+• 3/4 cup sour pomegranate juice

 • 2 tablespoons sour pomegranate molasses